Gretchenchen/Gretchenchen/README.md

-- 🔭 Looking for a eight-month coop position
+- 🔭 Looking for a new position

 - 📫 Keep in touch: chen0884@algonquinlive.com